scailable/model-zoo/README.md

 ## Beyond the model zoo

 For the sake of simplicity, the Network Optix Model Zoo contains a limited number of models.
-However, the Nx AI Manager supports a wide range of models that can be deployed on the platform.
+However, the Nx AI Manager supports many models that can be deployed on the platform.

 If you have a custom model that you would like to run on the Nx AI Manager and is based on a common architecture, you can convert it to a compatible ONNX using the tools provided by Nx in the [Model to ONNX repository.](https://github.com/scailable/nxai-model-to-onnx)